 While we’re still waiting to hear confirmation about Todd McFarlane’s Spawn, there are a few new characters coming to MK11 that have been confirmed, with some being featured in gameplay and others in story teasers.
 These are the ones we know so far:

 Kronika will play a major role in the game’s story mode, acting as an antagonist who is revealed to have been involved in the series since the events of the very first game.
-Kronika has time manipulation powers, but it isn’t clear quite yet how these will manifest themselves in combat.
+Kronika has time manipulation powers, and she is only available as a boss character.

 Geras, meanwhile, is capable of changing the environment around him at will.
 He has been shown in gameplay footage, and is capable of erecting a barrier in the middle of a stage, or turning sand into a giant hammer in mere seconds.
 According to IGN, Geras is a minion of Kronika and is also able to control time, including changing the round timer or rewinding to restore his health.

-Other characters, including Kotal Kahn and Shinnok, appear to also be coming to the game, as they’ve been shown off in menus and cinematics, but they have not been officially confirmed as playable yet.
+Other characters such as Shinnok appear to also be coming to the game, as they’ve been shown off in menus and cinematics, but they have not been officially confirmed as playable yet.
 As we approach the April release date, more light will likely be shed on them.

 Picking up after the events of the rebooted Mortal Kombat and Mortal Kombat X, Mortal Kombat 11 heavily features Raiden, who is still in his “Dark” form after he went back in time to change the events of the original three games.
 Events from the past will “fold” into present timeline events, according to an interview director Ed Boon gave to the PlayStation Blog.